puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 `ls -1 $(puppet config print yamldir)/node | awk -F\. 'sub(FS $NF,x)' > nodes.txt`

-This list will need to be manually cleaned of nodes that are inactive or you could use the below script or something like it to looks at the time stamp of the YAML files and filters based on last write date.
+This list needs to be manually cleaned of nodes that are inactive or you could use the below script or something like it to looks at the time stamp of the YAML files and filters based on last write date.

-You can find all yaml file that were accessed in the last hour, for instance, with:
+You can find all YAML files that were accessed in the last hour, for instance, with:

 `find $(puppet config print yamldir)/node -maxdepth 1 -type f -mmin -60`

-##### Node Data: YAML Facts
+##### Node data: YAML facts

-The Catalog Preview tool works by compiling catalogs for nodes and inspecting the resultant catalog.
+The catalog preview module works by compiling catalogs for nodes and inspecting the resultant catalog.
 It compiles a catalog by using the existing node objects and their facts to simulate a Puppet run against that node.
-This means interacting with PuppetDB where all that data is stored.
+This means interacting with PuppetDB where all the data is stored.

-It's probably going to be the case that your Catalog Preview server doesn't have access to PuppetDB data.
-We can get around that by using the cached facts and node data that are stored as YAML on the real Puppet Masters.
+It's likely your catalog preview server doesn't have access to PuppetDB data.
+You can get around that by using the cached facts and node data that are stored as YAML on the real Puppet masters.

 > stub: Stage the node and facts YAML files on the diff rig.
 >
-> stub: Set routes.yaml to use yaml (puppet_enterprise::profile::master::facts_terminus).
+> stub: Set routes.yaml to use YAML (puppet_enterprise::profile::master::facts_terminus).

-#### Preview Report Generator
+#### Preview report generator

-Install the Catalog Preview Report generator and its requirements onto the PE 3.8 master.
+Install the catalog preview report generator (`prosvc-preview_report` on the Forge) and its requirements onto the PE 3.8 master.

 ```
 [root@pe-385-master ~]# git clone https://github.com/puppetlabs/prosvc-preview_report.git